A guide to the immigration implications of COVID-19 for UK employers

 - Sponsors must continue to report changes to their own circumstances as normal, including any changes to their key personnel, eg where a person leaves the business, where the organisational structure of the business changes or where it ceases trading or becomes insolvent

 - Many Tier 2 workers will now be working from home as offices encourage remote working.
-A Tier 2 sponsor normally has to report a change in work location on the sponsor management system within ten working days.
+A Tier 2 sponsor normally must report a change in work location on the sponsor management system within ten working days.
 The Home Office allows Tier 2 workers to work from home but the Home Office has confirmed that working from home temporarily in this circumstance is not a change of work address requiring an SMS report.
 Sponsors should continue to report any other changes, for instance if a sponsored employee is working out of another office abroad, or continues to work from home either in the UK or abroad in circumstances the sponsor has assessed are no longer related to COVID-19 restrictions.
 Sponsors should also ensure that they continue to be able to monitor attendance at work as part of their other ongoing reporting and monitoring duties.

 - Tier 2 sponsors must have a copy of the migrant’s passport and visa on file.
 See below for a link to our separate guidance on how to conduct right to work checks when employees are not able to attend work in person.

 - A Restricted CoS must be assigned within three months.
 Once assigned, it must be used within three months.
 If either of these deadlines is missed, the CoS will become invalid and a new CoS will be required.
-However, where the CoS expired because the applicant was unable to travel due to the COVID-19 pandemic, it may still be accepted by the Home Office.
+However, where the CoS expired because the applicant was unable to travel due to the COVID-19 pandemic, guidance for sponsors states it may still be accepted by the Home Office.
 Employers were previously advised in the COVID-19 guidance of 3 April 2020 to submit details to the Coronavirus Immigration Help Centre at CIH@homeoffice.gov.uk where decisions will be made on a case-by-case basis.
 This instruction no longer appears in the current guidance however would continue to be a sensible approach.

 - Normally a Tier 2 worker cannot take unpaid leave of four weeks or more per calendar year, according to their normal working pattern, however the Home Office has published a concession allowing unpaid absences from work due to the COVID-19 outbreak.

 - If a sponsor is having to consider cutting salaries and/or reducing working hours, this will have reporting and potentially other implications for Tier 2 workers.
 The Home Office updated its COVID-19 guidance for Tier 2, 4 and 5 sponsors on 3 April 2020.
-This latest update confirms that employers may reduce the salary of sponsored workers to 80% of their salary or £2,500 per month, whichever is lower.
+This confirms that employers may reduce the salary of sponsored workers to 80% of their salary or £2,500 per month, whichever is lower.
 Any changes must be part of a company-wide policy to avoid redundancies in which all workers are treated the same.
-This concession applies even where the SOC code minimum salary is higher than £30,000 (or other applicable general minimum threshold).
+The concession applies even where the SOC code minimum salary is higher than £30,000 (or other applicable general minimum threshold).
 The reduction is permitted as a temporary measure and, once the relevant policy has ended, the salary must return to the previous rate in accordance with the CoS.
 SMS reports must be submitted to notify the Home Office of all salary changes.

 - Sponsors may have to consider terminating the employment of sponsored workers in light of the economic downturn, which will trigger reporting requirements for the sponsor and will have immigration implications for individuals.